TalayRuk/JS-Details/JS App Set up.md

   browserSync.reload();
 });

 ```

-Now we can run **gulp serv** from the top level of our project directory to launch our server and run the app.
+Now we can run **gulp serve** from the top level of our project directory to launch our server and run the app.

 ### USE $ gulp jshint to find error like ; ..